stickleapp/core/README.md

 Share customer-specific email updates to your customers to demonstrate the value they provide.

-# Cascade Pro

-Subscribe to Cascade Professional and get the following:

-## Premium Cascade Screencasts

-In addition to the free Cascade screencasts we regularly produce, we will be offering special Premium Screencasts for Cascade Pro subscribers.

-## Cascade UI Professional
+# Cascade UI Professional

-Cascade UI provides you with a turnkey customer analytics and engagement application including advanced UI options for

--   Configuring customer health scores;
--   Orchestrating and observing workflows;
+$499 one time payment includes:

+-   A first-party UI for Cascade Core and Cascade Apps;
+-   Updates for 1 year;
+-   Email support.

+Renewals for $99/year.

 # Getting Started